fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/disable-watermark-in-fusionexport.md

 FusionExport is used to export dashboards to images and PDFs.
 The exported chart using FusionExport consists of two types of watermark:

-> The exported chart consists of watermarks only if you are not using the licenced version of FusionExport.
+> The exported chart consists of watermarks only if you are not using the licensed version of FusionExport.

 - FusionCharts Trial Mark
 - FusionExport Trial Mark